-A student may be suspended for behavior including, but not limited to that:
+A student may be suspended for behavior including, but not limited to, that:

-- A Is in violation of school policies, rules, or regulations; - B Substantially interferes with the safe and orderly educational environment; - C School administrators believe will result in the substantial interference with the safe and orderly educational environment; and/or - D Is insubordinate, incorrigible, violent, or involves moral turpitude.

-Out-of-school suspension (OSS) shall not be used to discipline a student in kindergarten through fifth (5^{th}) grade unless the student's behavior:

-- a.
-Poses a physical risk to himself or herself or to others; - b.
-Causes a serious disruption that cannot be addressed through other means; or - c.
-Is the act of bringing a firearm on school campus.
+- Is in violation of school policies, rules, or regulations; - Substantially interferes with the safe and orderly educational environment; - School administrators believe will result in the substantial interference with the safe and orderly educational environment; and/or - Is insubordinate, incorrigible, violent, or involves moral turpitude. - Out-of-school suspension (OSS) shall not be used to discipline a student in kindergarten through fifth (5th) grade unless the student's behavior: - Poses a physical risk to himself or herself or to others; Causes a serious disruption that cannot be addressed through other means; or is the act of bringing a firearm on school campus.

 OSS shall not be used to discipline a student for skipping class, excessive absences, or other forms of truancy.
 The school principal or designee shall proceed as follows in deciding whether or not to suspend a student:

-- A. The student shall be given written notice or advised orally of the charges against him/her; - B. If the student denies the charges, he/she shall be given an explanation of the evidence against him/her and be allowed to present his/her version of the facts; and - C. If the principal finds the student guilty of the misconduct, he/she may be suspended.
+• The student shall be given written notice or advised orally of the charges against him/her;

+- If the student denies the charges, he/she shall be given an explanation of the evidence against him/her and be allowed to present his/her version of the facts; and - If the principal finds the student guilty of the misconduct, he/she may be suspended.